 Yes, definitely.
 You can keep your Swiss meringue buttercream at room temperature for up to two days.
 If you’ve let your buttercream sit for a couple days, it will seem kind of spongy if you try to use it as is.
 Place the buttercream back into the bowl of your stand mixer and mix on low for 5-10 minutes until smooth.
 You can also refrigerate and freeze the buttercream.
 Again, you will need to mix again on low speed to smooth out the texture.
 The buttercream must be room temperature before mixing otherwise, it will separate.
 I always make my Swiss meringue buttercream in advance and refrigerate it because I’m always making large quantities of it for wedding cakes.

-*Pro tip: If you start mixing your buttercream and find that it is still too cold and is separating, you can help bring the separated mixture back together by using a kitchen torch to warm the buttercream.
+*Pro tip: If you start mixing the buttercream and find that it is still too cold and is separating, you can help bring the separated mixture back together by using a kitchen torch to warm the buttercream.
 While the mixer is on, run the kitchen torch flame along the outside bottom, of the metal mixing bowl, back and forth, until the buttercream starts to come together. *Only try this technique if you’re using a metal mixing bowl.

 3. Why aren’t my egg whites whipping into stiff peaks?